 ABOUT

 My poetry has been broadcast on BBC Radio 4's Short Cuts and most recently on The Quilt in partnership with The Charles Causley Trust.
-I have performed at the National Poetry Library and had work published in Powders Press.
+I have performed at the National Poetry Library, had work published in Powders Press and my poem 'Post-Coital' was long listed for Poetry in the Aurora Prize for Writing 2025.

 I was a Trustee and then Co-Chair of LGBTQ+ charity Switchboard from 2014 to 2022, and I continue to manage their archives at Bishopsgate Institute.
 I have given countless talks highlighting the history of the charity across the country, including the Museum of Liverpool and the Barbican.
 I also worked with Queer Britain on their recent exhibition We Are Queer Britain and on BBC's AIDS: The Unheard Tapes and Sky's Positive.
 Most recently I was a contributor and advisor on the short film The Callers, and am currently working on a long form documentary about Switchboard as a Consultant Producer.